-Throughout this document are the specific accomplishments of how funds were spent during the 2012 Program Year, including the Needs tables in the Appendix.
+Throughout this document are the specific accomplishments of how funds were spent during the 2013 Program Year, including the Needs tables in the Appendix.

-In summary, 16 owner-occupied housing rehabilitation projects were completed, which was more than the goal of 15 units per year in the Annual Action Plan and the 2010-2014 Consolidated Plan.
+In summary, 19 owner-occupied housing rehabilitation projects were completed, which was more than the goal of 15 units per year in the Annual Action Plan and the 2010-2014 Consolidated Plan.

 Once again, even though the City implemented a new Rental Rehabilitation Program in 2010, rehabilitation project requests were lacking as they have been for the past few years.
-Only two (2) rental rehabilitations were completed in the 2012 Program Year making it once again short of the five (5) unit goal identified in the Annual Action Plan and the 2010-2014 Consolidated Plan.
+Only two (2) rental rehabilitations were completed during the 2012 Program Year, and no projects were completed during 2013 Program Year -- making it once again short of the five (5) unit goal identified in the Annual Action Plan and the 2010-2014 Consolidated Plan.